abbas4445/nano-hairstyle/README.md

 4. After deployment completes, Cloud Run prints the service URL.
 Open it in a browser or send API requests to confirm the app is running.

+5. Make sure to have proc file or dockerfile before deployment

 **Tip:** Cloud Run requires the container to listen on the `PORT` environment variable.
-This image reads it automatically (defaults to 8000 locally).
+This image reads it automatically (defaults to 8080 locally).
 If you make changes, keep that behaviour.

 **Troubleshooting:**
 - Inspect logs with `gcloud run services logs read <service-name> --region <region>`.